brainlife/brainlife.github.io/_pages/team.md

             <span class="title">Communications and Outreach</span>
         </td>
         <td width="60%">
-            Stephanie joined in 2019 to lead the communication and outreach activities for brainlife.io.
-She develops content for brainlife.io newsletters, blogs, video, and engage with new members from the brainlife community.
+            Stephanie is the brainlife.io outreach and communication manager.
+She develops content for brainlife.io newsletters, blogs, video, and engages with the brainlife.io community members.
 Stephanie has a bachelor's degree in journalism from Michigan State University.
-She also works for IUNI/CADRE project and prior to joining our group, she worked as an automotive journalist for trade publication Automotive News and as a social media and marketing manager for a Bloomington-area startup.
+She works for the Indiana Network Science Institute and the Collaborative Archive & Data Research Environment project.
+Prior to joining brainlife.io, Stephanie worked as an automotive journalist for trade publication Automotive News and as a social media and marketing manager for a Bloomington-area startup.
 She spends her free time playing roller derby and forcing people to look at pictures of her dog.
         </td>
     </tr>
     <tr>